alpha-bytes/zs50-content/lectures/week2.md

 ### Collections
 Collections, such as `Arrays` and `Lists`, are hugely important to the way code is written in Apex.
 Anyone who has worked through a programmatic Trailhead module for more than 5 minutes has heard the terms **bulkification** or **bulkified** at least 92 times, and there's a good reason for it: Salesforce needs operations to execute efficiently in order to ensure resource availability for all tenants on their platform.

-#### Triggers and Trigger Context Variables
 In fact, there are several means by which Salesforce forces us to implement bulkified code.
 One of those approaches is through Apex Triggers and the [context variables](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_triggers_context_variables.htm) Salesforce provides to us within a given trigger.

+#### Triggers and Trigger Context Variables

 We're not going to explicitly cover writing an Apex Trigger here (though you may want to bone up on the [syntax](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_triggers_syntax.htm) for the weekly Apex Challenge).
-Rather, what's important to discuss is that, depending on what event context your trigger is operating in (e.g. `before insert`, `after update`, etc.), many of the context variables available to you are collection types.
+Rather, what's important for our discussion is that, depending on what event context your trigger is operating in (e.g. `before insert`, `after update`, etc.), many of the context variables available to you are collections.

 Let's explore one such variable: `Trigger.new`.
 This variable is available to all triggers defined for *insert*, *update* or *undelete* events.
 So what is it? `Trigger.new` is an ordered [List](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/langCon_apex_collections_lists.htm) of all SObjects of the specified type that *a given User* has initiated a specific dml operation against.